How to Encourage Family Business Clients to Have That Difficult Conversation

 Respect their resistance.

-Acknowledge that it’s a difficult conversation and it’s normal to avoid it.
+Acknowledge that dealing with problems in the family business is difficult and it’s normal to avoid it.
 As human beings, we’re naturally inclined to avoid painful situations.
 Trying to convince someone otherwise seems naive and disingenuous.

 Remember the emotions.